Dogs No Dogs

 Need to Know

-Grotto Trail and there is an outhouse at Scout Lookout.
-Bring water, food, sunsceen and all necessary clothing.
-The hike is not long, but it's intense full-value.
-Bring what you need to be safe and comfortable.
+Grotto Trail, and there is an outhouse at Scout Lookout partway up the trail.
+Bring water, food, sunscreen and all necessary clothing.
+The hike is not long, but it's intense and can be slow going.
+Bring what you need to stay safe and comfortable for an extended outing.

 Description